Raising Investment, Harder for Women Entrepreneurs?

 A further explanation behind the disparities in investments lies with the fact that the majority of investors are male.
 A 2017 study by the non-profit partnership Diversity VC, reveals that only 13% of all decision-makers in VC firms are women.

-One PNE Enterprise client, a young female entrepreneur who wishes to remain unnamed as she is seeking investment, shared her experience of pitching her business (a female orientated service) to investors, “There is huge polarisation in the way male investors assess the business compared to females.
+One PNE Enterprise client, a young female entrepreneur who wishes to remain unnamed as she is raising investment, shared her experience of pitching her business (a female orientated service) to investors, “There is huge polarisation in the way male investors assess the business compared to females.
 Female investors tend to say ‘why isn’t this being done already’ whereas male investors spend a lot more time trying to understand the concept.”

 “I was told by a VC that they didn’t invest in sole founders… Needless to say all their existing sole founders were male.”